 Tricia is a writer and nature connection facilitator.
-Her debut nature memoir Greenhood: the delight in being dormant is coming out in early 2022.
+Her debut nature memoir Greenhood: the delight in being dormant is coming out soon.

 She is an ecologist with a PhD in threatened flora conservation.